30 Kid-Friendly Recipes Fun To Make and Eat

 Recipe provided by theworldisanoyster.com

-If not on rushed school days, perhaps when more time available is worth treating the little ones with a different choice of breakfast rather than sugar-packed cereals.
+If not on rushed school days, perhaps when more time is available, it is worth treating the little ones with a different choice of breakfast rather than sugar-packed cereals.
 Of course, pancakes are fun, but they can also be kid-friendly and healthy with just a few simple substitutions.
+Just get the funny face or cartoon faces pancake pan from the cupboard!

 Recipe provided by creativegreenliving.com.